-- Engineering: get machines to do useful things - e.g., understand spoken natural language, recognize individual people in visual scenes, find the best travel plan for your vacation, etc. - Cognitive Science: understand how natural minds and mental phenomena work - e.g., visual perception, memory, learning, language, decision making, etc. - Philosophy: explore basic, interesting and important philosophical questions - e.g., the mind body problem, what is consciousness, do we have free will, etc.
+- Engineering: To get machines to do a wider variety of useful things - e.g., understand spoken natural language, recognize individual people in visual scenes, find the best travel plan for your vacation, etc. - Cognitive Science: As a way to understand how natural minds and mental phenomena work e.g., visual perception, memory, learning, language, decision making, etc. - Philosophy: As a way to explore some basic and interesting (and important) philosophical questions e.g., the mind body problem, what is consciousness, etc.